microsoft/vscode-java-debug/README.md

   - `internalConsole` - VS Code debug console (input stream not supported).
   - `integratedTerminal` - VS Code integrated terminal.
   - `externalTerminal` - External terminal that can be configured in user settings.
-- `stepFilters` - Customize the filters to skip the specified methods and classes when stepping.
+- `stepFilters` - Skip specified classes or methods when stepping.
-  - `classNameFilters` - Skip these classes when stepping.
-Each filter could be fully qualified class name or regular expression that begins with '\*' or ends with '\*'.
-Example: [\"java.lang.ClassLoader\", \"java.*\"].
+  - `classNameFilters` - Skip the specified classes when stepping.
+Class names should be fully qualified.
+Wildcard is supported.
   - `skipSynthetics` - Skip synthetic methods when stepping.
   - `skipStaticInitializers` - Skip static initializer methods when stepping.
   - `skipConstructors` - Skip constructor methods when stepping.